Friday, August 20, 2010

 What do you suppose The Boy encountered when he showed up in September to start sixth grade?
 I'll tell you.
 Miss Gardiner was his homeroom teacher, which means that except for the time the kids went to Mrs. Kennedy for geography and to Miss Anderson for music, they were entrapped with Bristol's most fearsome teacher for the entire day.
 (Sister would disagree with this, since she had been in Miss Ramsey's second grade class.
 But since the lad did not know Miss R, she didn't count.)

 The school was laid out along a short hallway such that as one entered the front doors, he would walk up a short flight of seven steps to the main floor.
 Or he might walk down a similar distance to the basement which, other than the "gym" was a complete mystery.
-Above the stairwell on a balcony was the principal's office, where the secretary and the principal could survey their realm through the plate glass wall that separated them from the possiblity of having to actually hear what went on below.
+Above the stairwell on a balcony was the principal's office, where the secretary and the principal could survey their realm through the plate glass wall that separated them from the possibility of actually having to hear what went on below.
 To your left as you walked down the main hallway, you would pass second grade, third grade and finally come to fourth grade (Miss Anderson, who was also the music teacher.)
 Back down the hall toward the front, assembly room, fifth grade, and finally almost under the office, sixth grade.

 Two memories from sixth grade.
 The day the police showed up at school.
 The teacher ordered all the fifth and sixth grade boys to the gym where a big ol' cop walked past us all, looking at our feet.
 Then his assistant brought pieces of poster board, laid one in front of each "suspect" and required him to leave a footprint on the paper.
 Scared the bejiminy out of me.
 For no good reason, because I hadn't committed any crime.
 This time.